 Nursery Terms & Conditions

-- The definitions below apply in these terms and conditions: “Child” the child or children who are named in Part A; “You” the person, firm or company who purchases Services from us; “Services” the services of a daycare nursery during the days or half days indicated in Part A (*excluding bank and public holidays), together with any other services which we provide, or agree to provide, to you; “Us” the nursery named in Part A.
+- The definitions below apply in these terms and conditions: “Child” the child or children who are named in the quote; “You” the person, firm or company who purchases Services from us; “Services” the services of a daycare nursery during the days or half days indicated in your quote (*excluding bank and public holidays), together with any other services which we provide, or agree to provide, to you; “Us” the nursery named in the quote.